retog/node-quadstore/README.md

 #### RdfStore class

     const RdfStore = require('quadstore').RdfStore;
-    const store = new RdfStore(abstractLevelDOWN, opts);
+    const store = new RdfStore(opts);

 Instantiates a new store.
-The `RdfStore` class extends `QuadStore` and requires an instance of a leveldb backend as the `abstractLevelDOWN` argument.
+The `RdfStore` class extends `QuadStore` and requires an instance of a leveldb backend as the `opts.backend` argument.
 In addition to all options supported by `QuadStore`, `RdfStore` supports the
 following:

-    opts.dataFactory = require('@rdf-data-model'); // RDFJS dataFactory implementation
+    opts.dataFactory = require('@rdf-data-model');  // REQUIRED: instance of RDF/JS' dataFactory

-The `dataFactory` option, if specified, *must* be an implementation of the `dataFactory` interface defined in the RDF/JS specification, such as:
+The `dataFactory` option *must* be an implementation of the `dataFactory` interface defined in the RDF/JS specification, such as:

 - [@rdfjs/data-model](https://www.npmjs.com/package/@rdfjs/data-model)